Afro-Colombians: Health disparities

-A recent study conducted by the London School of Economics revealed that Afro-Colombians are at an extreme disadvantage in terms of being healthy when compared to the rest of the Colombian population.
-Furthermore, this study showed that many socioeconomic factors are involved in this and that contribute to such disparities.
-For example, the fact that Afro-Colombians are much poorer than the rest of the Colombian population is one of the main reasons that they are in a position of disadvantage when it comes to seeking health care services and being healthy in general.
-This is supported by their findings that showed that just under 5% of Afro-Colombians have medical insurance, compared to almost 30% of all non-Afro Colombians.
-Additionally, they found that most Afro-Colombians live in unsanitary conditions that increase exposure to a large variety of diseases as well as a common trend among Afro-Colombian children with bad health.
-This is often due to uneducated mothers.
+A recent study conducted by the London School of Economics revealed that Afro-Colombians are at an extreme disadvantage in terms of being healthy, compared to the rest of Colombians.
+Furthermore, the study showed that many socioeconomic factors are involved and contribute to such disparities.
+For example, Afro-Colombians are much poorer than the rest of Colombians, which is one of the main reasons that the former are disadvantaged in to seeking health care services and being healthy in general.
+That is supported by the findings that just under 5% of Afro-Colombians have medical insurance, compared to almost 30% of all non-Afro Colombians.
+Additionally, most Afro-Colombians have been found to live in unsanitary conditions, which increase exposure to a large variety of diseases, as well as a common trend for children to have bad health, often because of uneducated mothers.

-Health inequality has negatively affected many minorities in Colombia; particularly those from a very low socioeconomic status such as Afro-Colombians.
+Health inequality has negatively affected many minorities in Colombia, particularly those from a very low socioeconomic status such as Afro-Colombians.
 In comparison with the Indigenous populations in Colombia, Afro-Colombians are at a greater disadvantage when it comes to access to health care.
-Research from 2003 shows that 53.8% of Black people did not have access to health insurance compared to 37.9% of the Indigenous population.
-Only 10.64% of Afro-Colombians were affiliated to the subsidised regime in comparison with most of the Indigenous population.
-Moreover, 65.8% vs. 74.6% of non-minorities groups characterized their health status as very good and good while 30.7% vs. 22.7% of Indigenous and Afro-Colombians described it as fair and 3.5% vs. 2.8% as poor.
-This reveals the health disparities among minority groups in Colombia in comparison with the rest of the population.
+Research from 2003 shows that 53.8% of black people did not have access to health insurance, compared to 37.9% of the indigenous population.
+Only 10.64% of Afro-Colombians were affiliated to the subsidised regime in comparison with most of the indigenous population.
+Moreover, 65.8% vs. 74.6% of non-minorities groups characterized their health status as very good and good, and 30.7% vs. 22.7% of indigenous and Afro-Colombians described it as fair and 3.5% vs. 2.8% as poor.
+That reveals the health disparities among minority groups in Colombia in comparison with the rest of the population.

-Researchers have found that the adult Afro-Colombian population is less likely to be described as being in good health compared to the rest of the population.
-They are also more likely to report that they are sick and are dealing with chronic issues.
-This population is also less likely to obtain treatment if they are sick.
-Nevertheless, when they do look for medical treatment, they tend to receive it in the same numbers as non-Afro-Colombians.
-These results are not just explained by disadvantages in socioeconomic status, health insurances, or educational level, but by the discrimination that Afro-Colombians experience in their daily lives.
-Even when health insurance is given for free, Afro-Colombians are far less likely to be enrolled and this can be explained by structural and internalized discrimination.
+Researchers have found that adult Afro-Colombians are less likely to be described as being in good health than the rest of the population.
+Afro-Colombians are also more likely to report that they are sick and deal with chronic issues.
+They also are less likely to obtain treatment if they are sick.
+Nevertheless, when they look for medical treatment, they tend to receive it in the same numbers as non-Afro-Colombians.
+Those results are explained by disadvantages in socioeconomic status, health insurance, or educational level but also by the discrimination that Afro-Colombians experience in their daily lives.

+Even when health insurance is given for free, Afro-Colombians are far less likely to be enrolled, which can be explained by structural and internalized discrimination.